arv-anshul/arv-anshul/README.md

 - My goal is to **become a efficient data scientist** who integrate his ML models in cloud efficiently.
 - I have been **actively learning various aspects of data science**, including Machine Learning (ML), Natural Language Processing (NLP), and Machine Learning Operations (MLOps).
 - I have a strong command of Python, with proficiency in essential programming **concepts like Object-Oriented Programming (OOP), Async Programming, and Type Hinting in Python**.
 - I am also well-versed in web development, having experience with **web frameworks such as Streamlit and FastAPI**.
-Checkout one of my work [here](https://github.com/arv-anshul/yt-watch-history).
+Checkout one of my work [here][yt-watch-history-v2].
 - I possess **a very good web scraping skills**, allowing me to extract data from dynamically loaded websites.
-Checkout one of my work [here](https://github.com/arv-anshul/ecommerce-scrapper-api).
+Checkout one of my work [here][ecommerce-scrapper-api].
 - As I am continuously learning technologies, **I have done multiple ML projects**.
-Checkout my work/projects [here](https://arv-anshul.github.io/projects).
+Checkout my work/projects [here][projects].

 <h3 align="center" style="font-weight: bold;">🤝 Connect with Me 🤝</h3>